What is Show Jumping?

 Endurance involves a ride, usually over open country, along a specified route for a set distance with specific speed requirements and checkpoints along the way.
 Competitors are issued with a map of the route a few days before the competition which they must study carefully and measure, in order to plan their ride pace and finish in time.
 Competitors are also required to present their horse or pony to be vetted before, after each loop and at the end of the ride.

-Taking place on the Friday of the Show, Endurance competitors ride a set course around 120km of beautiful countryside taking in parts of Windsor Great Park and Ascot Racecourse.
+Taking place on the Friday of the Show, Endurance competitors ride a set course around the beautiful countryside taking in parts of Windsor Great Park and Ascot Racecourse.
 It is a test of skill and stamina for both horse and rider.